 3-Do Not Say Much About Renovation

 You may be thinking that you will be doing major renovations instead of minor ones.
 If this is the case, it is best not to let the listing agent know this.
 If so, they will not take you too seriously when you ask the seller to credit you for certain items.
 They will know that you plan on tearing walls down or completely remodeling the kitchen and bathrooms.
-Because of this, they will not give much credit since they know it is really for upgrading purposes.
+Thus, they will not give much credit since they know it is really for upgrading purposes.

 4-Be Upfront and Honest